Broadband Bundles

 It’s easy to get confused when you’re comparing a multitude of different options, and decision fatigue can set in.
 A few tips to help you save:

-A large choice of TV channels looks appealing, but ask yourself if you’d actually pay for these channels separately if your broadband bundle didn’t include them.
-If not, maybe you don’t actually need them.
+- A large choice of TV channels looks appealing but ask yourself if you’d actually pay for these channels separately if your broadband bundle didn’t include them.
+If not, maybe you don’t actually need them

-It’s easier to add than take away.
-Many providers are happy to upgrade your service mid-contract, but they won’t move you to a cheaper service just because you’ve realised you’re not actually watching all those channels you signed up for.
+- It’s easier to add than take away.
+Many providers are happy to upgrade your service mid-contract but they won’t move you to a cheaper service just because you’ve realised you’re not actually watching all those channels you signed up for

-Watch out for “activation” or “installation” costs - charges on top of the agreed monthly payment that could push the overall price up.
+- Watch out for activation or installation costs.
+Any charges added on top of the agreed monthly payment will push the overall price up

 Which providers have the best internet bundles?

-The right bundle for you depends on your priorities.
-The search box above lets you filter by specific channels (like Sky Cinema or kids’ channels).
+The search box above lets you filter by specific channels, like Sky Cinema or kids’ channels, to help you find what you want.

 You can also set a minimum broadband speed if that’s essential to you.
 Then see at a glance what the options are and sort by price.